Support for family members while caring for someone with dementia

 What is the difference between your model and traditional aged care or a nursing home?

 We deliver personalised care in a traditional home, with a small group of 6-10 residents and a high carer-to-resident ratio.
-Our residents live with dignity and sense of purpose in small-scale surroundings.
+Our residents live with dignity and a sense of purpose in small-scale surroundings.
 We support residents to wake up in their own time, make individual food choices, form meaningful relationships, and contribute to the running of the home.
 We pride ourselves on the care that we deliver and make an effort to cherish everyone’s story.
 We do this through deeply exploring, connecting and sharing.

 What kinds of dementia care do you offer?

 We can care for all kinds of dementia including Alzheimer’s, Vascular dementia, Lewy Body disease, Frontotemporal dementia, Young onset dementia, Parkinson’s related dementia, and Wernicke-Korsakoff Syndrome.
+We’re also supporting carers each day, providing advice and resources to assist family members who are caring for someone with dementia.

 Do you support people living with early onset dementia?